-River Park in Washington, D.C. is a housing cooperative, or co-op, community of townhouses and apartments on 11 park-like acres in southwest Washington, D.C., designed by the renowned mid-century modern architect Charles M. Goodman.
+River Park is a housing cooperative, or co-op, community of townhouses and apartments located on 11 park-like acres in the Southwest Waterfront, a residential neighborhood in Southwest Washington, D.C., designed by the renowned Mid-century modern architect Charles M. Goodman.

-Located one block from the Waterfront Metro Station and the Wharf, River Park is close to all the major highways — 395, 295, Route 1, and the GW Parkways — with easy access to Georgetown and Capitol Hill.
-River Park is just a short walk to the National Mall, Smithsonian Institution museums, Arena Stage, and Nationals Park.
+Located one block from the Waterfront Metro Station, River Park is close to all the major highways — 395, 295, Route 1, and the George Washington Memorial Parkway, colloquially known as the G.W.
+Parkway — with easy access to Georgetown and Capitol Hill.
+River Park is just a short walk to the MarketSW (open from spring to fall), the Southwest DC Community Farmers Market (open from spring to fall), Arena Stage, The Wharf, the National Mall, Smithsonian Institution museums, Audi Field (the future home soccer stadium for D.C.
+United), and Nationals Park (the home baseball park for the Washington Nationals).

 Monthly member fee includes:

 River Park does not maintain a list of units for sale or rent.
-If you want to access such listings, see a realtor or real estate website.
+If you want to access River Park sale or rental information, contact a real estate agent or visit a real estate website.

 Buyers must request a copy of the bylaws and member’s manual from their seller.